sonata-nfv/son-emu/README.md

 ## License

-Son-emu is published under Apache 2.0 license.
+The emulation platform is published under Apache 2.0 license.
 Please see the LICENSE file for more details.

 ## Useful Links